cassiomolin/http-patch-spring/README.md

 }
 ```

-Now consider we want to update this resource, as John has been promoted to a senior engineer and we want to keep our contact list updated.
+Now consider we want to update this resource, as John has been promoted to senior engineer and we want to keep our contact list updated.
 We could perform this update with a `PUT` request:

 ```http
 PUT /contacts/1 HTTP/1.1